jrowah/jrowah.dev/priv/resources/articles/2025/09-09-system-design-concepts.md

 - HTTP security concerns; sends data as texts.
 - HTTPS sends data using SSL or TLS protocols

-### State Management
-- Involves understanding where state lives (client-side vs server-side), session management, and how to handle stateful vs stateless interactions
 ### Proxies
 - A middle man between your device and the internet, and forwards your requests to the target server.
 It hides your location, thereby keeping your location and identity private.
 ## 3. Latency